it3xl/git-repo-sync/README.md

 # git-sync

-**git-sync** is an automated synchronization of remote Git repositories with auto conflict solving.
+**git-sync** is an automated synchronization of two remote Git repositories with auto conflict solving.

 ## Scenarios of usage